-Some parents are excellent at providing the child with everything they need.
+Some parents are excellent at providing their children with everything they need.
 Other parents struggle with this.
 They may not be “bad” parents.
 Hectic work schedules, emotional distress, or cultural factors may prevent the parent from being a loving, doting figure in the child’s life.
-But while the parent's intentions may be good, the result is that the child is left with unfulfilled needs.
+Even if the parent's intentions are good, the outcome often leaves the child with unfulfilled needs.

 What does the child do?
 They learn to suppress their needs and emotions.
-The child does not believe that they will receive what they want when they ask, so they don’t ask for anything at all.
+The child does not believe they will receive what they want when they ask, so they don’t ask for anything.
 To cope, they learn to disconnect from themselves.

 These behaviors tend to carry over until the child’s adulthood.

 Characteristics of Avoidant Attachment in Strange Situation Procedure